unmasked213/Misc-Scripts/browser_extensions/media-downloader-extension/README.md

 # Media Downloader Extension

-A Chrome/Brave browser extension for batch downloading images from multiple browser tabs with intelligent duplicate detection.
+A Chrome/Brave browser extension for batch downloading images and videos from multiple browser tabs with intelligent duplicate detection and HLS stream support.

 ---